otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 }
 ```

 What is the purpose of the `generator` block?
 Used to specify the **Prisma Client** provider.
 The **Prisma Client** is used to interact with the database.

 What is the purpose of the `datasource` block?
 Used to specify the database provider and connection string.

+---

-In the `.env` file, you will see the following code.
+Rename the `.env` file to `.env.development`.
+In the `.env.development` file, you will see the following code.

 ```bash
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"